 A progressive and responsible human resources policy

-KfW IPEX-Bank employed an average of 745 members of staff in 2019 (previous year: 697).
-The proportion of employees working part-time increased again, from 24.6% in the previous year to 26.6% at year-end.
-Female staff made up 47% of the workforce.
-The proportion of women in management has also increased again and now stands at 30.4% (previous year: 29.2%).
-The proportion of disabled employees was 2.3% at year-end (in accordance with the law on disabled persons, previous year: 2.3%), and this figure is set to rise continuously.
-The average age of the bank’s employees was 42 years.
-The staff turnover rate adjusted for retirement was 3.1% in 2019 (previous year: 5.9%; if all employment contracts for interns and work placement students that expired were to be included, the figure for 2019 would be 7.1%).
+KfW IPEX-Bank employed an average of 876 members of staff in 2021 (previous year: 837).
+The proportion of employees working part-time again increased slightly, from 27.4% in the previous year to 27.6% at year-end.
+Female staff made up 48.4% of the workforce (previous year: 48.2%).
+The proportion of women in management stands at 30.2% (previous year: 30.9%).
+The proportion of disabled employees was 2.8% at year-end (in accordance with the law on disabled persons, previous year: 2.6%), and this figure is set to rise continuously.
+The average age of the bank's employees was 42.6 years.
+The staff turnover rate adjusted for retirement was 4.8% in 2021 (previous year: 4.1%).
 This takes account of transfers within the Group.

 A remuneration system linked to performance and market developments

-KfW IPEX-Bank’s remuneration system helps to promote the bank’s attractiveness as an employer.
-As a major institution within the meaning of the Remuneration Ordinance for Institutions (Institutsvergütungsverordnung – InstitutsVergV), KfW IPEX-Bank observes regulatory requirements regarding the appropriateness of its remuneration systems.
+A remuneration system linked to market developments contributes to making KfW IPEX-Bank an attractive employer.
+As a major institution pursuant to the German Remuneration Ordinance for Institutions (Institutsvergütungsverordnung – InstitutsVergV), KfW IPEX-Bank complies with regulatory requirements regarding the appropriateness of its remuneration systems.
 These are designed to link all employees’ remuneration with personal performance and sustained success at bank, department and individual level, and are set out transparently in a way that is easy to understand.
 There is a balanced combination of fixed and variable remuneration, which is structured so that there are no incentives for employees to take disproportionately high risks.

-Gender equality is a key component of KfW Group’s human resources policy.
-Gender sensitivity is anchored in KfW IPEX-Bank’s guidelines and is at a high level, including when compared with other organisations.
-In accordance with the German law on equal participation of women and men in management positions in the private and public sectors, KfW IPEX-Bank continues to pursue its objective of increasing the proportion of women in management positions (see also information in the Management Report) and ensuring that the issue of gender balance is further embedded in corporate culture.
-The ‘Leadership Prospects’ scheme has become firmly established at the bank and was implemented during the reporting year with various measures to foster (female) leadership potential.
+Equal treatment of all people is a key component of KfW Group's human resources policy and is firmly embedded in KfW IPEX-Bank's guidelines.
+In accordance with the German law on equal participation of women and men in management positions in the private and public sectors (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst – FührposGleichberG), KfW IPEX-Bank continues to pursue its objective of increasing the proportion of women in management positions (see also information in the Management Report) and takes appropriate measures to promote women as future managers.

 Company pension scheme